Ming Sen Shiue

-Ming Sen Shiue (薛明升 (Xuē Míngshēng); born October 15, 1950) is a Taiwanese-American murderer, kidnapper, and rapist convicted of the murder of six-year-old Jason Wilkman, the kidnapping of Mary Stauffer and her daughter Elizabeth, and multiple counts of rape of Mary Stauffer.
+Ming Sen Shiue (薛明升 (Xuē Míngshēng); born October 15, 1950) is a Taiwanese-American murderer, kidnapper, stalker, and rapist convicted of the murder of six-year-old Jason Wilkman, the kidnapping of Mary Stauffer and her daughter Elizabeth, and multiple counts of rape of Mary Stauffer.

 Early life

 Ming Sen Shiue was born on October 15, 1950, in Taiwan.
 When he was eight years old, he moved to Minnesota with his mother and two siblings.
 His father, who died three years later, was a professor at the University of Minnesota.
-Shiue was described as violent towards his younger siblings, often beating them during both adolescence and adulthood.
+Shiue was described as violent toward his younger siblings, often beating them during both adolescence and adulthood.

 In his teen years, Shiue was reportedly engaged in criminal activity as a juvenile such as starting fires in apartments of three strangers and throwing rocks at vehicles.
 For his role in the arsons, he was ordered to participate in psychotherapy at the age of 14.
-According to his mother's testimony, Shiue often lied but was persistent about being right, was uncontrollable as a child, and took no responsibility for his physical behavior thus causing her to be fearful.
+According to his mother's testimony, Shiue often lied but was persistent about being right, was uncontrollable as a child, took no responsibility for his physical behavior, and thus caused her to be fearful.
 She described him as someone having no "feelings, like a dog".

 From 1965 to 1966, Shiue attended Alexander Ramsey High School in Roseville, where he came to have a "crush" on his ninth-grade algebra teacher Mary Stauffer.
 He later confessed during proceedings that due to his "infatuation", Shiue began sexually fantasizing about the teacher.
 Shiue later wrote stories about his fantasies with fictional characters from movies and eventually about Stauffer, which included consensual sex, rape and gang rape.
 In later years, after he realized that he did not find complete satisfaction from his fantasies, Shiue decided to kidnap Stauffer.
+At the time of the kidnapping, Shiue lived at 1960 N. Hamline Avenue in Roseville and owned a small electronics repair business.